 Cubital tunnel syndrome, or ulnar neuritis, is inflammation of the ulnar nerve in the arm that results in numbness or weakness in the hand.
 The ulnar nerve is more commonly knows as the “funny bone” and gives feeling to the little finger and half of the ring finger.
 It also controls most of the little muscles in the hand that help with fine movements and some of the bigger muscles in the forearm that help you make a strong grip.
-Learn more on cubital tunnel syndrome treatment and ulnar nerve treatment.
+Left untreated, long term cubital tunnel syndrome can lead to severe weakness and disability in the hand.

 - Constant pressure on ulnar nerve at the elbow or wrist